haarlems/forensics/chapters/chapter-01-digital-forensics/05-memory-analysis/reading/README.md

 The memory image used in this class: [download here](TODO)

+The main focus of memory analysis is finding malicious processes or executables to extract and examine further.

 ## Memory artifacts
 - network connections
   - IP and port source and destination, state of the connection, protocols